-Chiropractic for pinched nerves is one of the many back and neck pain diagnoses treated with holistic spinal adjustments.
+Chiropractic for pinched nerves seeks to relieve nerve compression using manual spinal adjustments and other techniques.
+Pinched nerves are one of the many back and neck pain diagnoses treated with holistic spinal adjustments.
 In fact, compressive neuropathies rank among the most commonly treated diagnoses in the chiropractic sector of complementary medicine.

 Pinched nerves can be caused by several distinct conditions, including herniated discs in the spine, abnormal spinal curvature, spinal arthritis, spondylolisthesis and non-spinal muscular conditions, such as thoracic outlet syndrome and piriformis syndrome.